adaboys/cReport/README.md

 # cReport
-Realtime & auto analyze and generate reports, KPIs for Catalyst funded proposals
+Realtime & auto audit and analyze to generate reports, KPIs for Catalyst funded proposals and more.